Tuesday, March 3, 2026

 Of your sun, burn me

-With the flame of my own carcass.
+With the flame of my carcass crisp.

 And if you’re worshipped